Host a Japanese delegate in your home over the summer and give your family a global perspective!

 - Delegates provide for their own personal expenses and medical insurance is provided through the program.

-What are the benefits of being a host family with the Michigan 4-H International Exchange Program?
+Benefits of being a host family with the Michigan 4-H International Exchange Program:

 - Host families do not receive monetary compensation for hosting.

-- Host families are provided with pre-program orientation and training and have access to support at anytime during the exchange period by contacting the State Coordinator, D'Ann Rohrer email@example.com
+- Host families are provided with pre-program orientation and training and have access to support at any time during the exchange period by contacting the State Coordinator, Janis Brinn email@example.com

 - Adult Japanese chaperones travel to Michigan with the delegation and are available to help the Japanese youth and host families with any issues or concerns that may arise during the exchange.

 - Applications are now available and will be accepted until all the Japanese delegates have been matched with host families.

 - Matching starts in March and approved families are good for three years.